Bendell Law Firm, PLLC

 Patients in Kootenai County who have sustained a head injury in a car crash or other accident are often diagnosed with having sustained a “mild traumatic brain injury.”
-This diagnoses may exist even in the absence of any break in the skull (sometimes called a ‘closed head injury’).
+This diagnosis may exist even in the absence of any break in the skull (sometimes called a ‘closed head injury’).

-However this technical medical terminology does not mean that the consequences of the brain injury are mild.
+However, this technical medical terminology does not mean that the consequences of the brain injury are mild.
 Patients who have sustained a mild traumatic brain injury may go on to exhibit the following symptoms and difficulties:

 - Loss of consciousness for a few seconds to a few minutes.

 - Sleep disorders

 - Difficulties with maintaining balance

 - Fatigue and drowsiness